rc-bellergy/hksyu-pimcore-cms-manual/docs/basic/interface.md

 ### Show in Tree

-Open and locate it into the panel tree after clicking the it.
+Open and locate it into the panel tree after clicking it.

 ![](images/b209.png)